Best Practices

 The Pennsylvania Department of Human Services (DHS) leveraged state legislators to help spread the word about LIHWAP early in their program’s administration.

-- Detailed program information shared with the Office of Legislative Affairs for reference during public inquiries.
+- Pennsylvania shared detailed program information with the Office of Legislative Affairs for reference during public inquiries.

 - Legislators hosted town halls, listening sessions, and shared program details on social media.